tox-dev/tox/docs/reference/config.rst

     :default: False
     :version_added: 1.9

     Skip installation of the package.
 This can be used when you need the virtualenv management but do not want to install the current package into that environment.
+To also skip dependency installation at runtime, use the ``--skip-env-install`` CLI flag (see :ref:`skip-env-install`).

 .. conf::
     :keys: package_env